Kimathi-K101/Node-todo-api/README.md

 I decided to take the initiative to explore other areas of engineering because I would be equipped with skills and practices that would benefit my future and current endeavours.
 So I decided to use what I was learning at my past co-op term with The Co-operators Group and start a back-end development project.
 This would allow me to work with NoSQL databases, cloud-based services, proper unit testing and documentation, and asynchronous programming.

-I was simply curios and was ready to focus and try something new.
+I was simply curious and was ready to focus and try something new.

 # Description